munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 ---
 title: "Does Go Have Subtyping?"
-categories: code go language vgs
+tags: code go language vgs
 ---

 I've been [noodling on a static type system][hobby] for my current hobby